 For what purposes does ONVZ use your personal data?

 You are insured by ONVZ for your basic health-care, for supplementary health-care, or for both.
 ONVZ can only administer your policy or policies if we can process your personal information.
-We also provide the specifics of this under number 55 to 60 (inclusive) of our General Rules and Regulations.
+We also provide the specifics of this under number 55 to 60 (inclusive) of our General Rules and Regulations (in Dutch).

 Your personal information is used in 4 situations: